SAP-samples/abap-platform-ci-cd-samples/README.md

 #### [ATC](https://www.project-piper.io/pipelines/abapEnvironment/stages/ATC/)
 - Check software components to be assembled as part of the add-on build via ABAP Test Cockpit (Check Variant: ABAP_CLOUD_DEVELOPMENT_DEFAULT)

-**Note**: The ATC results are displayed using the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin).
+- ATC results are displayed using the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin)
-A [Quality gate configuration](https://github.com/jenkinsci/warnings-ng-plugin/blob/master/doc/Documentation.md#quality-gate-configuration) to block priority 1 ATC findings is defined.<br>
+- A [Quality gate configuration](https://github.com/jenkinsci/warnings-ng-plugin/blob/master/doc/Documentation.md#quality-gate-configuration) to block priority 1 ATC findings is defined

-If you don't want to use this plugin or if it's not available on your Jenkins server, leave out the [extension for the ATC stage](.pipeline/extensions/ATC.groovy).
+**Note**: If you don't want to use the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin)  or if it's not available on your Jenkins server, leave out the [extension for the ATC stage](.pipeline/extensions/ATC.groovy).

 #### [Build](https://www.project-piper.io/pipelines/abapEnvironment/stages/build/)
   * Creating a Communication Arrangement for the Scenario SAP_COM_0582 via a service key in the assembly system